Risk Management / Risk Management System

 Internal Whistle-blowing System

 The internal whistle-blowing system consists of two channels for reporting compliance violations.
-Speak Up offices are provided for use within the Pigeon Group.
+Speak-Up Desks are provided for use within the Pigeon Group.
 The Pigeon Partners Line is for the use of persons outside of the Group, including business partners.

 When problems are discovered within the Group or outside it, the GHO Risk Management Committee considers appropriate responses as necessary and examines the facts, taking every precaution to protect whistleblowers and consultants.
 In this way the GHO Risk Management Committee makes arrangements to enable the response necessary to resolve the problem in a timely manner.
 If necessary, the advice of a legal adviser may be sought, to weigh the legal propriety of responses.